WRaPT Fair Processing Notice

 - The right to object: Individuals have the right to object to the processing of their data in a number of different circumstances, in particular profiling, direct marketing and processing for purposes of scientific/ historical research and statistics.
 WRaPT can demonstrate legitimate grounds for processing and do not share data for marketing purposes

 - Rights in relation to automated decision making and profiling: The GDPR has rules in place to protect individuals where organisations are carrying out automated decision making.
 This is where a decision is made solely by automated means with no human involvement.
 This also includes profiling.
 Profiling evaluates certain things about an individual.
-WRaPT / Lancashire Care does not use processes which include solely automated decision making or profiling.
+WRaPT / Lancashire and South Cumbria NHS Foundation Trust does not use processes which include solely automated decision making or profiling.

 Who helps protect your information

-WRaPT operate and adhere to all Lancashire Care NHS Foundation Trust’s Information Governance policies and procedures.
-LCFT employs specific roles to provide leadership and direction to ensure accountability and transparency to support compliance with Data Protection law and GDPR.
+WRaPT operate and adhere to all Lancashire and South Cumbria NHS Foundation Trust’s Information Governance policies and procedures.
+LSCFT employs specific roles to provide leadership and direction to ensure accountability and transparency to support compliance with Data Protection law and GDPR.